humanmade/altis-documentation/other-docs/guides/code-review/README.md

 echo $test;
 ```

-Note that when adding or changing these ignore comments, manual review of the codebase by the Altis Cloud team will be required per the Manual Code Review section.
+**Note:** When adding or changing these ignore comments, manual review of the codebase by the Altis Cloud team will be required per the Manual Code Review section.

 ### Can I run this process locally? {#local}